Press "Enter" to skip to content

 During my senior year of college, I came out as bisexual.
 A rather tumultuous realization for me considering I thought I was biologically, inherently, and singularly drawn to men.
 I’d never seen women as more than platonic before.
 Until I did.

 I explain this because I’d also spent the majority of my life reading about heterosexual relationships.
 It was what I knew, what I’d experienced, and, frankly, what I was comfortable with.
 However, when I realized that my place on the spectrum of sexuality was no longer as solidified as I’d thought, things changed.
-The stories and relationships I’d always read about suddenly felt out of reach, putting me back in the same limbo I’d been in while questioning my sexuality.
+The stories and relationships I’d always read about suddenly felt out of reach.
+I was thrust back in the same limbo I’d been in while questioning my sexuality.
 And thus began another tightrope walk that, at some point, caused me to take an unintentional break from reading.

 Before our flight, my mom and I sauntered over to a book stand where I bought This Is How To Lose the Time War and it wasn’t long until I was devouring the entire thing.
 I read cover to cover on that single plane ride and as cliché as it might sound, I haven’t been the same since.

-While reading This Is How To Lose the Time War I’d just ended a very important female friendship.
-Rey had been one of my closest friends, someone I talked to daily, went out with, and even played a sport with.
-Eventually I realized that my connection to her went deeper than friendship and I had unintentionally fallen for her.
+While reading This Is How To Lose the Time War I had just ended a very important female friendship.
+Rey, the friend in question, had been very close to me.
+She was someone I talked to daily, went out with often, and even played a sport with.
+Eventually, I realized that my connection to her went deeper than friendship and I had unintentionally fallen for her.

 In the past, within my heterosexual relationships, physicality was at the heart of those bonds.
 Every relationship I’d ever experienced or read about was brought to its highest point once physicality was introduced.
 But with Rey, our connection was purely emotional and intellectual.
 We never got to that physical stage, but I’d cared for her as deeply as I had for others.
 When things were said and done, however, I was left more lost and confused than ever.

 In This Is How To Lose the Time War the relationship between the two main characters, Blue and Red, resonated viscerally with me – ironically – because of the intellectual basis of their connection.
 Their love grew through every means except the physical, learning and unraveling one another from the inside out.
 It was a love so pure and so rich that it broke the bounds and constraints of time and space.
 It didn’t need physicality to be real or to be raw, it just was.
-That was the sort of female love I knew, the same one I’d experienced, and for the first time in my life, I felt truly connected to a sapphic romance.
+That was the sort of female love I knew and had I’d experienced.
+For the first time in my life, I felt truly connected to a sapphic romance.
 For the first time in my life, I felt seen.

 It all started with a quote.
 Originally, I’d underlined it because the structure was breakingly beautiful and left almost breathless.
 Now looking back, I think I also underlined it because I saw myself in Red (the character writing the quote).
 I felt more connected to that single sentence than I had any other I’d read prior.